jrwest/devrel-mode/README.md

 support you (yet -- it should be an easy change and sometimes I work this way too.
 PR and/or beers accepted).

+It is also assumed that you have built a devrel in the `riak` directory once. `devrel-mode` is meant to take you from there (although I'm sure it falls short in a few places).

 `devrel-mode` also assumes you use [edts](https://github.com/tjarvstrand/edts).
 Actually, you probably don't need `edts-mode` enabled on your buffer to use `devrel-mode` but for things like `riak console` support `devrel-mode` uses EDTS functions so it should be loaded in Emacs.
+You must at least be using `erlang-mode` in order for devrel-mode to start automatically (it uses the mode's hook).

+## Installation

+Clone this repo.
+Add the path to your Emacs load path and `(require 'devrel-mode)`.

 ## Usage

 *devrel-mode* comes with the following built in commands.
-All commands are prefixes with the key binding "C-x C-r"
+All commands are prefixed with the key binding `C-x C-r`.

 * `C-r` - display list of running nodes (pinging each one to determine if they are up)